-Council's 2016-17 budget achieved the State Government's rate cap of 2.5 per cent while maintaining services and delivering an underlying surplus.
+Council's 2016/17 budget achieved the State Government's rate cap of 2.5 per cent while maintaining services and delivering an underlying surplus.

-Three new customer-focussed Council websites were launched to make it easier for people to interact with Council, COPACC and Bluewater online.
+Three new customer-focused Council websites were launched to make it easier for people to interact with Council, COPACC (Colac Otway Performing Arts and Cultural Centre) and Bluewater online.